okfn/handbook/text/courses/what-is-data.rst

 In the example above, we can already see that there are different types of data.
 The two major categories are qualitative and quantitative data.

-:term:`Qualitative data` is everything that refers to the quality of something: The color, the texture, the feel, a description of experiences, and interview are all qualitative data.
+:term:`Qualitative data` is everything that refers to the quality of something: A description of colours, texture and feel of an object , a description of experiences, and interview are all qualitative data.

 :term:`Quantitative data` is data that refers to a number.
 E.g. the number of golf balls, the size, the price, a score on a test etc.